 Wearables aren’t new to CROs.
 What is new is the improved accuracy levels of wearable technologies.
 A recent study by the National Institutes of Health lists the number of CROs using wearables at 299.
 This number will grow as many tech companies are releasing wearable technology for research.

 Google, who has partnered with Novartis, is making a clinical-grade wearable “smart lens” device.
-Technology innovators are partnering with leading pharma companies in a race to create data-driven wearable devices.
+Technology innovators are partnering with leading pharma companies in a race to create data-driven wearable devices, making the market more competitive and, in turn, beneficial to CROs.
 The possibilities for this futuristic technology are mind-boggling and seemingly, just on the horizon.

 Sourcing equipment for CROs has always been cumbersome.
 There are multiple consumer-driven online marketplaces to purchase goods (Amazon, Etsy, Overstock.com, etc.), but the B2B world is slow to adopt these strategies.
 You can always purchase equipment through vendors, but what if you only need to rent?
 If a clinical trial has a certain lifespan, purchasing expensive equipment is often not be the best option.
 Current technology allows for secure transactions between parties on a global scale.
 Suppliers who have rental inventory can connect to renters through a new online platform recently introduced by KWIPPED.